aws/chalice/docs/source/topics/configfile.rst

   will also be the URL prefix for your API (``https://endpoint/prefix/your-api``).

+* ``minimum_compression_size`` - An integer value that indicates
+  the minimum compression size to apply to the API gateway.
+If this key is specified in both a stage specific config option as well as a top level key, the stage specific key will override the top level key for the given stage.

 * ``manage_iam_role`` - ``true``/``false``.
 Indicates if you
   want chalice to create and update the IAM role used for your application.
 By default, this value is ``true``.